Also published by the International Society for

 the authors on

-I wrote this book after working on a project involving several school districts titled,
+I wrote this book after working on a project involving several school districts that

-videoconferencing equipment, web 2.0 tools, and emerging digital communication
+made use of videoconferencing equipment, web 2.0 tools, and emerging digital

-tools to connect students to people, ideas, and resources in the fields of science,
+communication tools to connect students to people, ideas, and resources in the

 Kids in all grades used the technology to learn more about jobs and careers in

 these fields they otherwise would never have known existed.
-Students spend most
+Typically, students

-of their days in the classroom, but they are fascinated by the outside world and
+spend most of their days in the classroom, but they are fascinated by the outside

-they are proficient with digital technology tools.
-Why not use the technology to
+world and they are proficient with digital technology tools.
+Why not use the

-open their eyes about all the possibilities for them beyond the classroom?
+technology to open their eyes about all the possibilities waiting for them beyond the

 Career awareness activities can start as young as kindergarten.
 Youngsters I've